v12technology/fluxtion/docs/index.md

-**Annotation-Based Configuration**: Fluxtion provides an annotation-based configuration mechanism, allowing developers to define event processing logic using simple annotations and annotations processors.
+**Annotation-Based Configuration**: Fluxtion provides an annotation-based configuration mechanism, allowing developers to define event processing logic using simple annotations.
 This simplifies the development process and reduces boilerplate code.

 **Code Generation**: Fluxtion employs code generation techniques to optimize the performance of event processing